Living Wages | Anker Methodology

 Broadly speaking, it sounds great.
 The big brands have even teamed and formed a foundation called ACT.
 ACT is simply a platform for the process and has signed up members to join the cause.
 Full transparency, Soluna Collective has never been a member of ACT but, we do believe in the basic principles outlined.
 Give the workers a say and living wages get paid.
 Although, we do have a few problems with it.

 The brands made it.
-Because of this, it feels like an end game strategy rather than a progression to something else.
-Big brands need reliability not fluctuation.
+Because of this, it feels like an end game strategy rather than a progression.
+I feel that this hurts innovation in the space and limits new ideas.
+The big brands are seeking reliability not fluctuation.

 A living wage is still not defined.
-Yes, labor unions and workers should be able to calculate their living wage but these are still negotiations.
-What happens if H&M doesn’t like the price adjustments?
-Do they eventually move factories?
-Also, where is the science based evidence?
+Theoretically, labor unions and workers should be able to calculate their living wage but in reality, as you will see, it's not easy.

 Let’s also quickly analyze the major sustainable fashion certifications as they should be the industry leaders.
 This will give us a good barometer on the sustainable fashion industry at large.

-The Ethical Trade Initiative (ETI) goes even further on living wages but still leaves us with questions unanswered.
+The Ethical Trade Initiative (ETI) is probably the leader among the sustainable fashion certifications but still leaves us with unanswered questions.
 My problem with them arises around the broad definition of their “Base Code” when comparing it to the further reading of their “guidance”.
 The Base Code describes living wages almost identically to GOTS.
 However, the guidance actually starts to generate an outline on how to calculate “basic needs” and even talks about the Anker Methodology (shown later).
-The problem I have is with the terminology “at a minimum, national legal standards or industry benchmark standards”.
+The problem for me is with the terminology “at a minimum, national legal standards or industry benchmark standards”.
 Why include this?
-This seems a little backward looking.
-Sure if the goal is to pay them a minimum wage, then by all means this is fine however, this is not a living wage.
-A living wage is a defined calculation.
+We all know that most national legal standards are not living wages.
+It just seems a little backward looking.

-I want to stress, this is not to say that sustainable fashion certifications are wrong, this is simply pushing them to define it better.
-If we truly believe that people should be paid a living wage, then it’s time to move past broad language in the sustainable fashion space and start putting together evidence based principles.
+I want to stress, this is not to say that the sustainable fashion certifications are wrong, this is simply pushing them to be better.
+These sustainable fashion certifications have been and will be extremely important to the fashion space.
+However, if we truly believe that people should be paid a living wage, then it’s time to move past broad language in the sustainable fashion space and start putting together evidence based principles.
 Because we need to be paying the people who make our products a living wage and we need to do it now!

 Developed by the dynamic duo Martha and Richard Anker and brought to life by the Global Living Wage Coalition (GLWC), the Anker Methodology is in the process of revolutionizing the way we think about living wages.

-To start off, the members of the GLWC include Fair Trade International, Good Weave International, Rainforest Alliance and Social Accountability International.
+To start off, the members of the GLWC include Fair Trade International, Good Weave International, Rainforest Alliance and Social Accountability International (SAI).
 All powerhouses in their own rights and all organizations that have been fighting for systemic change for quite some time!

-As of now, we have a general idea of a living wage - basic needs and add in a surcharge (discretionary income).
-The problem is, we don’t actually know what fully makes up those categories or how to calculate one.
+As of now, our general idea of a living wage is: basic needs plus a surcharge (discretionary income).
+The problem is, we don’t know the items in these categories or how to calculate them.

 Does basic needs include clothing?
-But wait, how much should be included?
+How much should be included?

 How do you calculate housing?
 Is it the house you live in now - no matter the condition?